 In addition to lessons taught by course tutors, they will also experience two very traditional aspects of learning in Cambridge: supervisions and lectures.

-Our lecturers are experts in their fields at Cambridge University, speaking about topics for which they have often won awards and written the text books, while the students listen carefully, take notes and complete interactive tasks set during the lecture.
+Our lecturers are experts in their fields at Cambridge, speaking about topics for which they have often won awards and written the text books, while the students listen carefully, take notes and complete interactive tasks set during the lecture.

 1. Academic Writing